mrdotss/cold-automation-forensic/README.md

 ## Getting Started

-To begin using RAAS, follow these steps to set up your development environment:
+To begin using this app, follow these steps to set up your development environment:

 Note:
 * I don't provide feature to root the device, so you need to root the device if you want to use the physical acquisition (but some basic task doesn't need root)